frenic/glitz/README.md

     textDecoration: 'underline',
     // You're also able to nest
     ':after': {
-      content: '"Don not forget double quotes when doing this"', },
+      content: '"Don\'t forget double quotes when doing this"', },
   },
 });